Easily edit your images with PixTeller free online photo editor.

 With the explosion of the Internet and the proliferation of social media and bloggers, copying images has become common practice.
 However, what many people don't realize is that the person behind the lens owns the image they capture.
 In other words, they own the copyright for it.
 Copying images is tantamount to theft, and it's become something of a problem online.

 Although it's not entirely possible to prevent people from copying the photos on your website, the good news is that there are steps you can take to dissuade them.
 Read on to find out more.

-The easiest way for someone to copy an online photo is to right-click it and then select the save as option.
+The easiest way for someone to copy an online photo is to right-click it and select the save option.
 If you have a WordPress website, you can install a plugin that disables this function.
 It's called the No Right Click Images Plugin.
 Alternatively, you can ask your web developer to disable the functionality in your site's code.

 If someone tries to save one of your images, they'll either receive a standard pop-up that states right-click functionality has been disabled, or you can create a custom message asking them to contact you if they wish to use your photograph.